 2. Wear Good-Quality Shoes

 The problem with shoes doesn’t just stop at sizing.
-Research shows that it’s important to wear shoes with proper hosiery and support to avoid infections and maintain good hygiene.4 Slippers are not recommended since they don’t
+Research shows that it’s important to wear shoes with proper hosiery and support to avoid infections and maintain good hygiene.4 Slippers are not recommended since they don’t make your joints work as they should.
+Instead, you could opt for sports shoes that offer support and shock absorption.
+Plastic shoes and heels are also not recommended since they restrict movement and don’t allow your feet to breathe.

 Always opt for extra comfort and room when it comes to shoes.
 This includes features like shock absorption, extra support, and cushioning to make walking comfortable.
 Alternate your shoes each day and wear good-quality socks to prevent infection.
 Wear your shoes as soon as you wake up if you suffer from swollen feet so as to not give time for them to swell up.5